 The Library offers a number of programs throughout the year to assist students in developing research skills and to use the full range of information resources available at Victoria University Library.
 The programs include 30-minute sessions, one-hour information sessions, and two-hour hands-on workshops.

 Drop-in sessions: all discipline areas & year levels

-Get librarian advice about researching your assignment and referencing your sources.
-Just drop in at a campus library - you don't need to book an appointment.
+In 2019, get librarian advice about researching your assignment and referencing your sources.
+Just drop in at a campus library - you won't need to book an appointment.

 Drop-in Library referencing & researching

-- Footscray Nicholson Library: Every Tuesday and Thursday, 12-1pm, Learning Hub (level 2)
+- Footscray Nicholson Library: Learning Hub (level 2)